A conjectural improvement for inequalities related to regulators of number fields: Classifying number fields with small regulator

 \subsection{Attempt of classification for signatures in degree 8}

-Let us consider what happens for signatures (2,3), (4,2) and (6,1) in degree 8, for which no classification has been given already.
+Let us apply the previous procedure to signatures (2,3), (4,2) and (6,1) in degree 8, for which no classification has been given already.

 Let $(r_1,r_2)$ be one of these signatures.
 From \cite{battistoniMinimum, battistoni2019Arxiv} one gets complete tables of fields $K\in\Fr$ with $|d_K|\leq d_1$, where $d_1$ depends on the signature and is specified in Table \ref{TabellaSegnature8}.
-For every field in the list, we compute their regulators $R_K$ using PARI and we verify that the output satisfies \eqref{CorrettoRegolatoreCaso2}.
+For every field in the list, we compute their regulators $R_K$ using PARI/GP and we verify that the output satisfies \eqref{CorrettoRegolatoreCaso2}.
 We define $R_m$ as the smallest of the detected regulators: one notices that, for each of the considered signatures, $R_m$ is actually attained at the fields with minimum discriminant.
-Then we choose a number $R_0$ not too larger than $R_m$ and we verify that $4g(1/d_1)> R_0.$
+Then we choose a number $R_0 >R_m$ obtained from a truncation of the decimal part of $R_m$ and we verify that $4g_{r_1,r_2}(1/d_1)> R_0.$